nocturn9x/heimdall/README.md

 Heimdall currently uses NNUE (Efficiently Updatable Neural Network) to evaluate positions.
 All of heimdall's networks are trained with [bullet](https://github.com/jw1912/bullet) using data obtained from selfplay of previous versions, while previous HCE releases used the lichess-big3 dataset for tuning.
-The current network architecture is a horizontally mirrored perspective network with a single hidden layer of 1024 neurons, commonly represented as (768->1024)x2->1
+The current network architecture is a horizontally mirrored perspective network with a single hidden layer of 1024 neurons, with 4 input buckets and 8 output buckets, commonly represented as
+(768x4->1024)x2->1x8

 ## More info